 Start your private exploration of Trogir in the company of your expert local guide.
 You will quickly see why it is called a museum city by keeping in mind the many artistic repositories it hosts.
 Trogir is also included in the UNESCO list of protected world cultural heritage.
 There is the famous portal of Trogir cathedral and the Renaissance city loggia.
 And let us not forget the 1000-year old monastery of St. Nicholas.
 Trogir is indeed a treasure trove of art, and also a stage for young tenors from all over the world who come here each year to engage in singing competition.

 In the company of your private driver and your local guide, take a short drive to the ancient ruins of the Roman city of Solin (Salona), and the intriguing city of Split, rising from the incredible ruins of Diocletian’s Palace.
 So begin your sightseeing of Split with a visit to this lofty palace.
 First, walk the well-preserved ancient cellars; for here is where one can truly experience this magnificent palace.
 Continue with a visit to the Cathedral, which is considered to be one of the oldest in the world.
 The Cathedral was built on the remains of an ancient shrine.
 But don’t forget to experience Split the insider way visiting its markets, boutique specialty shops and tasting local specialties such as fritule, bevanda, sardines, soparnik, prosciutto, olive oil, ice cream, chocolate, vino, mussels, octopus salad, lamb on and the rest of the mouth-watering Dalmatian specialties.
 Continue your exploration of the extraordinary central Dalmatia by visiting an olive oil production in the village nearby Split.
 Enjoy an authentic experience of Dalmatia by finding out first-hand about olive growing as you visit the oldest olive tree in all of Dalmatia, taste the oil and to make this experience complete opt in for the home-made dinner of traditional Dalmatian specialties at a 700 year old watermill on Žrnovnica river with homemade peka bread.
-Hotel Palace, Trogir, (B)
+Brown Beach House, Trogir, (B)

 Day 3: Trogir/Šibenik/Krka Waterfalls/Skradin/Trogir

 This day is reserved for a full day excursion of Šibenik, Krka National Park, small town of Skradin and a traditional Dalmatian village of Pakovo Selo.
 A short drive along the scenic coastline with spectacular views of the scattered islands in the company of your private chauffer will take you to Šibenik, the oldest native Croatian city on the Adriatic.
 Make a stop at a vista near picturesque small town of Primošten for incredible views where you can snap a few of amazing pictures.
 Continue to Šibenik and in the company of your expert local guide, stroll its narrow winding streets, stony houses, many staircases and the remains of the city walls that give Šibenik that romantic Mediterranean atmosphere.
 Visit the St. Jacob’s Cathedral, the most famous building in Šibenik constructed over a period of a century, and by many things it is unique not only in Croatian architecture, but in European architecture as well.
 It is entirely built of stone, no other material was used.
 Continue to Skradin, more than 2000 year old town which is a starting point for your boat ride to the falls.
 A short cruise through the magnificent Krka river canyon will get you below the falls where you can hike, swim, relax and explore the old artifacts that depict the way of life from the ancient times.
 With its seven travertine waterfalls with the overall drop of 242 m, the Krka National Park is a natural phenomenon rich in plant and animal species many of which are endemic, rare or endangered – which makes a true natural haven.
 Continue to a small village of Pakovo Selo and learn first-hand about Dalmatian customs and tradition.
 See Dalmatian stone houses, traditional tools and utensils, learn how households were run, experience traditional Dalmatia and so much more.
 The village experience culminates in a splendid feast for your palette.
 Taste indigenous Dalmatian food and drinks, Drniški pršut, traditional red and white wine.
 Return to Trogir for overnight.
-Hotel Palace, Trogir, (B)
+Brown Beach House, Trogir, (B)